Here with Me (D4vd song): Background

 One day as I was watching the sun rise along the coast, I remembered when they were watching the sunrise at that picnic, and I just had to write about it while not finishing the story when Ellie dies per se, but having them grow old together and just experience life together.
 That was the whole meaning behind that track.

-D4vd stated that while writing the song, he "tried to harness the parts of love that no one writes about."
+D4vd also stated that, when writing the song, he "tried to harness the parts of love that no one writes about."